How to use correct resume keywords?

 Who should use Resume Keywords

-Remember, while you may have to bypass the ATS first, you shall be further inspected by a human decision maker.
-So keep your resume focused on making the right impression by using only significant keywords.
+Remember, while you may have to bypass the ATS at first, your resume will be further inspected by a human so place your resume keywords strategically.

 Executive Resume Keywords